francisco-dlp/Xanes-Quant/README.md

 ### a .xls file contains several sheets:
 * The fitting parameters
-* The quantified data (aromatic, ketones, aliphatics, carboxylics) and some related plots
+* The quantified data (aromatic, ketones, aliphatics, carboxylics; as well as N/C and O/C ratios) and some related plots
 * The spectra at the C-K edge normalized by the area ratio method
 * The spectra at the N-K edge normalized by the area ratio method
 * The spectra at the O-K edge normalized by the area ratio method